llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   subtree, the exact transitory semantic data needed to construct the corresponding OpenMP subtree is present.
-* **Permanent semantic data**: So far, Clacc is able to override specific `TreeTransform` functionality in order to transform semantic data that would be permanent across C++ template instantiation but that must be different between OpenACC and OpenMP subtrees.
+* **Permanent semantic data**: So far, Clacc is able to override specific `TreeTransform` functionality in order to transform permanent semantic data that must be different between OpenACC and OpenMP subtrees.
 * **Redundant AST subtrees**: AST traversals are typically based on Clang's `RecursiveASTVisitor` facility.
 Most AST traversal